bigbrett/wssha256engine/README.md

     $ echo "Hello, Alice and Bob!" | openssl dgst -sha256 (stdin)= 67bafe3f31a01641bb043233a57f7d90f68052db3d11ef96f76174cb660d5102

-A more advanced test can be conducted like this (see test/wssha256engine_test.c for implementation):
+A more advanced test can be conducted like this from the top level directory (see test/wssha256engine_test.c for implementation):

     $ make test
-    $ bin/test
+    $ source test/runtest.sh